Tips to Conduct your Personal Inventory

 - June 30, 2018

-Having the confidence to step forward in the direction of your BIG dreams starts with clear and realistic knowledge of where you are now.
+Having the confidence to step forward in the direction of your Big, Bold (Business) dreams starts with clear and realistic knowledge of where you are now.

 What is your starting point?
 Every journey starts from a certain point (A) and heads towards a destination (D).
 The journey from A to D often goes through B and C and a whole lot of other points in-between!
 You can’t only think about your Big Bold Business Dream destination, you have to think about the journey to get to your destination.

 You might not think too much about ‘point A’ because it feels kind of instinctive.
 ‘Of course I know where I am, I’m here!’
 I get you, but my point is that knowing your assets and liabilities helps you to make smart decisions before you begin your journey.